juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   envs: "{GOOGLE_APPLICATION_CREDENTIALS: /root/.config/gcloud/application_default_credentials.json}"
 ```

 After this is done, newly created PVs will start to use this configuration.
-You can [enter the mount pod](../administration/troubleshooting.md#check-mount-pod) and verify that the files are correctly mounted, and use `env` command to ensure the variables are set.
+You can [enter the Mount Pod](../administration/troubleshooting.md#check-mount-pod) and verify that the files are correctly mounted, and use `env` command to ensure the variables are set.

 ## Static provisioning {#static-provisioning}